lboscagli/Population-Balance-of-Particles-in-Flows/README.md

 5. Nucleation-growth: plot psd.out column 3 (y axis) vs column 1 (x axis).
 See the sample plot nuc-growth.pdf.
 6. Uniform binary fragmentation: plot psd_analytical.out column 2 (y axis) vs column 1 (x axis) and psd.out column 3 (y axis) vs column 1 (x axis).
 This plots a comparison of the numerical and analytical solutions in terms of the number distribution, i.e. n(v) - v.
 See the sample plot frac_un_bin.pdf.
 7. Discrete PBE - aggregation with the Brownian kernel: plot psd_sp_discrete.out column 2 (y axis) vs column 1 (x axis).
 This plots the self-preserving distribution in terms of the similarity variable, i.e. psi - eta.
 See the sample plot agg_Brownian_discrete.pdf.

+20/06/2025 - Luca Boscagli
+This is a modified version of Stelios's book version that includes ice microphysics to model ice kinetics in a non-stationary, homogeneous environment